nightscout/nightscout.github.io/docs/update/migrate_heroku.md

 Now let’s create an Atlas account.

-**Do NOT close Heroku and mLab tabs, they MUST remain opened until the end of the migration.**
+!!! warning "**Do NOT close Heroku and mLab tabs, they MUST remain opened until the end of the migration.**"

 Open another tab at: [https://www.mongodb.com/cloud/atlas](https://www.mongodb.com/cloud/atlas) and click `Start Free`